 [Section 158C inserted by No. 42 of 2004 s.
 119.]

 158D.
-Disputes as to retraining criteria
+Retraining criteria, disputes as to

 (1) If there is not agreement between a worker and the worker’s employer that the worker satisfies all of the retraining criteria, the worker may apply to have the question as to whether the worker satisfies all of the retraining criteria determined by an arbitrator.